pkreye/cobisolv/README.rst

         If present, prints the format of the QUBO file.
     -r seed
         Used to reset the seed for the random number generation.
+    -a algorithm
+        This optional argument chooses nuances of the outer loop algorithm.
+The default is 'o'.
+        'o' for original qbsolv method.
+Submatrix based upon change in energy.
+        'd' for solution diversity.
+Submatrix based upon differences of solutions.
+        'b' for BFS decomposer.
+Submatrix based upon breadth-first search traversal of problem.

 .. usage-end-marker